tfabris/BlueGigaEmpeg/README.txt

    the WT32i chip.

- - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Resources" section of this document.
+ - Download and unzip the "iWRAP-Firmware-Releases.zip" file linked in the "Prerequisites" section of this document.

  - Firmware upgrade must be performed from a Windows computer since the upgrading software is Windows software.
 Virtualized Windows works, too, for